-Admission requirements: An undergraduate grade point average of approximately B or above and a score at the 50th percentile or above on the GMAT or GRE examination are expected.
+Admission requirements: An undergraduate grade point average of approximately 3.2 or above and a score at the 50th percentile or above on the GMAT or GRE examination are expected.
 Students with a major in accounting and 3.5/4 or better GPA, from an AACSB accredited institution are exempt from the GMAT/GRE requirement.
 The GMAT/GRE score and the undergraduate grade point average are not the sole criteria for admission.
-However, those with undergraduate grade point averages of less than B or with lower than 50th percentile scores on the GMAT have a reduced probability of admission.
+However, those with undergraduate grade point averages of less than 3.2 or with lower than 50th percentile scores on the GMAT have a reduced probability of admission.
 Applicants for whom English is not the native language will be expected to demonstrate proficiency in written and oral communications.
 The Master of Science in Accounting program follows the Graduate School Guidelines which can be found at uri.edu/graduate-school/apply/international-applicants/.

 Program requirements: From 30 to 60 credits, depending on undergraduate program.
 A course requiring a major paper involving independent study is required in the nonthesis option.
 All graduate-level courses offered by the College of Business Administration are open to matriculated graduate students only.